Skip to Content

 “I can’t imagine how much he must have suffered,” my friend, the philosopher of law, reflected.
 “Yes,” Sister Mary replied, “But look at the fruit of his suffering.”

 We only had to look across the coffee table.
-But we could have looked further—to the thousands of Newman Centers at universities across the United States, to the Catholic chaplaincy at Oxford.
+But we could have looked further—to the thousands of Newman Centers at universities across the United States to the Catholic chaplaincy at Oxford.
 A friend of mine, a professor at Georgetown, runs a summer seminar almost every year for university students interested in studying Newman’s life and writings.
 He told me once that of all the classes he teaches, that seminar leads the most students to become Catholic.

 The time has certainly continued to be Newmanian, even after my friends and I walked back to Oxford along the Thames.
 Later that week, I met a priest in London who recommended I visit a community of contemplative nuns in Lynton, North Devon, before I left the United Kingdom.
 I went.
 Newman’s portrait was the first picture I saw in the foyer of the convent.
 The sisters said that Newman had interceded for them when they moved to Devon ten years ago.
 They had named it in his honor.
-I started a weekly Newman reading group with parishioners.
+I started a weekly Newman reading group with the parishioners.
 One reader in the group was a former Anglican priest.
 He looked uncannily like Newman.
 His name was John.
-The saint, he said, had presided over his and his wife’s move to Lynton like a ghost.
+The saint, he said, had presided over their move to Lynton like a ghost.

 The Lamp is published by the Three Societies Foundation, a nonprofit organization based in Three Rivers, Michigan, in partnership with The Institute for Human Ecology at The Catholic University of America.
 Views expressed are those of the authors and do not necessarily reflect the views of The Institute for Human Ecology or The Catholic University of America or of its officers, directors, editors, members, or staff.